Why Does Nutrition Matter in Childhood?

 Nutrition and Healthy Growth

-Recommended amounts of common foods by age to support healthy growth and development (WHO, 2006).
+Recommended amounts of common foods by age, to support healthy growth and development (WHO, 2006).

 Getting enough calcium and vitamin D is important for bones and teeth, while iron helps with healthy blood.
-Not getting enough of these can slow growth and makes kids tired or weak (CWCC, 2024).
+Not getting enough of these can result in slow growth and makes kids tired or weak (CWCC, 2024).

 Brain Development